QuTech-Delft/QuREBB/README.md

 	- tutorial_protocols.py
 		The three protocols from the paper (A, B, C) are implemented in code in this file.

+# Running QuREBB

+The virtual enviroment in this QuREBB repository is managed by pipenv (https://pipenv.pypa.io/en/latest/).
+To install pipenv you can use pip:

+$ pip install pipenv --user

+Using pipenv you then want to install all the dependencies of the repository by syncing with pipenv.
+First navigate in the terminal to the QuREBB folder.
+Then run:

+$ pipenv sync

+Once you are synced you can go into a shell of this virtual enviroment (again while being in the QuREBB folder):

+$ pipenv shell

+The commands you now run are within this virtual enviroment, e.g.:

+$ jupyter lab

 # Dependencies

 The dependencies are formulated in the pipenv file.
-Also the pipenv tool can be used to load the correct enviroment.
+Also the pipenv tool can be used to load the correct enviroment (see running QuREBB).